lighthouse-labs/Parse-Server-For-Students/README.md

 The main change made to this project, is that it includes [parse-dashboard](https://github.com/ParsePlatform/parse-dashboard) on the same server.
 This means that a student can access their dashboard on heroku at the same ip address they use to access the parse from their iOS app.

+This project follows different versioning and tagging than the original [parse-server-example](https://github.com/ParsePlatform/parse-server-example).
+Make sure to check the changelog for all changes and versions.

 # Seting Up

 We are using heroku to deploy an individual dyno for each student.
 Each dyno is deployed to the `ios-parse-servers` team on LighthouseLabs' heroku.